Qazi Mu'tasim Billah: Early life and family

 Qazi Mu'tasim Billah Bahar was born on 15 June 1933, to a Bengali Muslim family of Qadis in the village of Gopalpur in Kaliganj, Jhenaidah subdivision, which was then a part of the Bengal Presidency's Jessore District.
 Other sources claim that he was born in the village of Zamzampur in Jessore Sadar.
 His father, Qazi Sakhawat Husayn, was an Islamic scholar and politician, and his mother's name was Qurratun Nesa.
 His grandfather, Qazi Abdul Wadud, and great-grandfather, Qazi Rawshan Ali, were also prominent Sufis in the greater Jessore region.

 Education

 Mu'tasim Billah's education began under his parents, and then at the Gopalpur primary school.
 He studied there until class 2, when he moved to his maternal home where he studied until class 4.
 After that, Mu'tasim Billah became a student at his father's workplace, the Lauri-Ramnagar Alia Madrasa in Manirampur where he completed his Fazil qualification.
 In 1953, he set off for Hindustan after Ramadan to study at the Darul Uloom Deoband seminary in Saharanpur, where he enrolled at the Faculty of Arts.
-In 1956, he enrolled at the Faculty of Hadith studies and gained a sanad from Hussain Ahmed Madani.
-Among his teachers in Deoband were Hussain Ahmed Madani, Ibrahim Baliyavi, Izaz Ali Amrohi and Muhammad Tayyib Qasmi, Bashir Ahmad Khan and Jalil Ahmad Kairanvi.
+In 1956, he enrolled at the Faculty of Hadith studies and gained a sanad from Hussain Ahmad Madani.
+Among his teachers in Deoband were Hussain Ahmed Madani, Ibrahim Balyawi, Izaz Ali Amrohi and Muhammad Tayyib Qasmi, Bashir Ahmad Khan and Jalil Ahmad Kairanvi.
 In Bangladesh, he studied under Tajammul Ali, Qamaruddin Silhati and Ashraf Ali Dharmanduli.